RamiroHR/Pandas-Projects-4Practice/README.md

 # Python-pandas---Practice_01
-Small project to practice data wrangling with pandas.
+Small project to practice data manipulation with pandas python library.

 # How to use it